usnistgov/BF/content/en/Info/BF Formalism/BF Features.md

 So, each BF class is a taxonomic  category  of  a  weakness type, defined by:

 *   A set of operations
-*   Cause→consequence relations
+*   ⟨Cause, Operation⟩→Consequence relations
 *   A set of attributes
-*   Sites.
+*   A set of sites

 It relates to a distinct phase of software execution, the operations specific for that phase and the operands required as input to those operations.
 Operations or operands improperness define the causes.